cis-ncbj/app-service-api/Docs/_build/html/_sources/overview.txt

     can spend in running state.
 When exceeded the job is killed and removed.
     (default: 12h)
   + max_jobs - Maximum number of jobs running in parallel. (default: 50)
+  + scheduler - Select a scheduler to use: pbs, ssh. (default: pbs)
+  + username - Select a user to use for the selected scheduler if relevant.
+  + queue - Select a queue for the scheduler: pbs - queue name, ssh - hostname. (default: a12h)

 * variables - defines allowed input variables for the service.
 Dictionary keys specify variable names.
 Allowed variable names consist of any combination of